dprojects/Woodworking/README.md

 # Release notes

-**New significant changes since the last release:**
+**New significant changes since the last release 0.22 stable:**

-* showVertex also for selected objects
-* precision feature at getDimensions
-* improve code for translations
-* translations update tool and community support
-* tenon option at magicDowels tool
-* getDimensions engine improved
+* nothing yet, the same as 0.22 stable release...

 # Installation in Xubuntu